 - Educational days and retreats are planned for those in the candidacy process between commissioning and ordination.
 See Calendar for more details.

-- Requirements for seminary coursework are defined by the Book of Discipline and our local Annual Conference for everyone seeking ordination.
+- Educational Requirements for Provisional Membership for Deacons & Elders are defined by the Book of Discipline and our local Annual Conference for everyone seeking ordination.
 These are requirements specific to the Susquehanna Annual Conference and exceed those of the denomination in areas that we feel are critical for pastors serving in our Annual Conference.

 Candidacy and Clergy Mentors

-If you need a new mentor, please contact your District Superintendent.
+If you need a new mentor, please contact your Conference Superintendent.

 This team helps our Annual Conference fulfill the requirements to have a psychological assessment prior to entering ministry.
 Those seeking certification in early stages of moving towards Ordination, candidates are required to take the MMPI-2 and 16PF assessments followed by an interview with an approved psychologist and written report shared with the Board of Ordained Ministry and District Committee on Ministry.